Independent language learning

 Why not complete our needs analysis form to focus your mind on your learning needs?

-Revisit your document after a year to compare how you felt at the beginning of the process to how you feel after working on your language learning in a focused manner.
+Revisit your document after a year to compare how you felt at the beginning of the process to how you feel after working on your language learning in a focused way.

 Write an action plan